yosefasefaw/Blockchain/README.md

 Process:

 In the following files you can find "Blockchain.py".
-This is the file where I explain and do a blockchain.The file is organized in 4 steps
+This is the file where I explain and do a blockchain.The file is organized in 4 steps.

 1.Import the necessary Librairies